amspector100/blip_sims/README.md

 - Figure E.4: ``sims/convergence.sh``
 - Figures A.1, F.6, F.8, F.9: directly in ``final_sim_plots.ipynb``

-Many of these simulations are very computationally expensive, so you may need to use a computing cluster to run them.
+Some of these simulations are very computationally expensive, so you may need to use a computing cluster to run them.
+For example, computing ``sims/glms.sh`` should take 1-2 days using a few hundred cores.
+Others are cheap; for example, ``sims/susie_pips.sh`` and ``sims/weight_sensitivity.sh`` should be very quick.